 2. Crypto-Backed Stablecoins

-These are backed not by dollars, but by other cryptocurrencies.
-Because crypto is volatile, they are usually over-collateralized — meaning you must lock up more crypto than the stablecoins you receive.
-For example, you might lock up $150 worth of Ethereum to get $100 worth of DAI.
+Backed by other cryptocurrencies and usually over-collateralized — you lock up $150 worth of Ethereum to get $100 worth of DAI.

 Examples: DAI (by MakerDAO)